Battle of Wadi al-Batin: Operation Knight Strike

 On the evening of 19 February, the 1st Cavalry followed up the artillery attack with a Reconnaissance in Force by Task Force 1-5 CAV (Black Knights) of the 2nd Black Jack Brigade, 1st Cavalry Division.
-The Task Force consisted two M1A1 Abrams Tank Companies, two M2A2 Bradley Fighting Vehicle Companies, an M901 Anti Tank Company, Command and Control elements from the Headquarters of 2nd Brigade, elements of C Battery 4-5 ADA (Stinger and Vulcan Anti Aircraft Systems) and in a combat trains location, elements of the forward support battalion (C Co medical evac).
+The Task Force consisted two M1A1 Abrams Tank Companies, two M2A2 Bradley Fighting Vehicle Companies, an M901 ITV Anti Tank Company, Command and Control elements from the Headquarters of 2nd Brigade, elements of C Battery 4-5 ADA (Stinger and Vulcan Anti Aircraft Systems) and in a combat trains location, elements of the forward support battalion (C Co medical evac).
 One of the first reaction of the Iraqis, besides firing sporadic mortar rounds, was to set oil trenches on fire.

 On 20 February, 1-5 CAV broke the border berm in two different points, and after evading a minefield they crossed to the west bank of the wadi.
 Then the troops of the 2nd Brigade maneuvered northwards for six miles.
 Their orders were "Do not become decisively engaged, and do not attrit your force."
 At midday, a scout platoon reported that they were exchanging fire with the enemy.
 Seven Iraqi soldiers surrendered.
 As reinforcements were pushing forward, the column was ambushed by Iraqi troops using mortars and T-12 anti-tank guns hidden on the reverse slope of a low ridge.
 Intense direct and indirect fire erupted.
-The Brigade commander, Col. Randolph House, was personally forced to retreat rearwards after his M113 vehicle was nearly hit by several shells.
+The Brigade commander, Col. Randolph House, was personally forced to retreat rearwards after his M113 APC was nearly hit by several shells.